kevwang19/MobiusExample/README.md

 4. Cd to the project root directory
 5. Run "npm install" to install dependencies
 6. Run "npm start" to run locally on your machine

+Custom code is found in App.js and Components folder.
+Rest is boilerplate react code.